OCA/connector-jira/connector_jira/README.rst

 Known Issues
 ------------

-* The Project Jira binding must be saved first then edited again to add the issue types afterwards...
 * If an odoo user has no linked employee, worklogs will still be imported but with an empty employee
 * The tasks and worklogs deleted on JIRA are deleted if